JeffersonLab/jmyapi/README.md

 ## Release
 1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. The [Publish a Release](https://github.com/JeffersonLab/jmyapi/blob/main/.github/workflows/release.yml) GitHub Action should run automatically to tag the source and create release notes summarizing any pull requests.
+2. The [CD](https://github.com/JeffersonLab/jmyapi/blob/main/.github/workflows/cd.yml) GitHub Action should run automatically to tag the source and create release notes summarizing any pull requests.
 Edit the release notes to add any missing details.
-3. The [Publish artifact](https://github.com/JeffersonLab/jmyapi/blob/main/.github/workflows/maven-publish.yml) GitHub Action should run automatically to create a deployment artifact on maven central.
+3. The [Publish artifact](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/maven-publish.yml) GitHub Action should run automatically to create a deployment artifact on maven central.
-4. The [Publish docs](https://github.com/JeffersonLab/jmyapi/blob/main/.github/workflows/gh-pages-publish.yml) GitHub Action should run automatically to create javadocs.
+4. The [Publish docs](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-pages-publish.yml) GitHub Action should run automatically to create javadocs.

 ## See Also
    - [Developer Notes](https://github.com/JeffersonLab/jmyapi/wiki/Developer-Notes)